 - accordion sign: well seen evenly spaced mucosal folds in duodenum

-The large bowel is affected in ~40% of patients and may cause constipation or diarrhoea.
-Reduced anal sphincter tone can result in faecal incontinence.
+The large bowel is affected in ~40% of patients and may cause constipation or diarrhea.
+Reduced anal sphincter tone can result in fecal incontinence.

 - loss of haustration

 - reduced colonic transit time